geoninja/blog-test/README.md

 Steps to create new post:

-1. Create the markdown file in the content folder (sub-folders for archiving should be automatically set, per Pelican config file settings)
+1. Create the markdown file in the content folder (sub-folders for archiving should be automatically set, per Pelican config file settings).

 2. In the terminal, execute:

-        pelican content -o output -s pelicanconf.py
+        $ pelican content -o output -s pelicanconf.py
-        ghp-import output
+        $ ghp-import output

-3. Check git status.
-Add and commit the markdown file to the master branch.
-Note: it seems this step may not be required as it is possibly handled by ghp-import?
-See [here](https://github.com/getpelican/pelican/blob/master/docs/tips.rst#publishing-to-github)
+    The `ghp-import output` command updates the local gh-pages branch with the content of the output directory (creating the branch if it doesn't already exist).

-4. Finally, push the changes to the gh-pages branch from the local repo:
+3. Push the changes to the remote gh-pages branch:

-        git push origin gh-pages
+        $ git push origin gh-pages

-To serve the page at <http://localhost:8000:>
+4. To serve the page at <http://localhost:8000:>

-    cd output
+        $ cd output
-    python -m http.server 8000 # For Python 3
+        $ python -m http.server 8000 # For Python 3